-I am pleased to report that the audited group profit attributable to equity holders of the company for the year ended 31st March 2022 (the "Year") amounted to HK\$2.9 million as compared to the loss of HK\$28.2 million for last year.
+I am pleased to report the results of the group for the year ended 31st March 2023 (the "Year").
+The audited group loss attributable to equity holders of the company for the Year amounted to HK\$2.0 million as compared to the profit of HK\$2.9 million for last year.

-The turnaround from loss to profit for the Year was mainly attributable to the recognition of HK\$34.7 million of investment income from financial assets at fair value through profit or loss and their related fair value change.
-Such investment income and the fair value change of the financial assets at fair value through profit or loss were primarily resulted from the distribution of U.S. listed equity securities within an investment fund held by the group.
+The turnaround from profit to loss for the Year was mainly attributable to the recognition of HK\$50.1 million of investment income from financial assets at fair value through profit or loss for last year, with nil investment income for the Year, notwithstanding the increase in interest income for the Year.